Digitising Social Care at Burlington Hall

 Anda has praised the easy-to-use system for increasing communication with GPs regarding repeat prescriptions, allowing staff to see if there has been a medication review ensuring repeat ordering is safer, more efficient and cost effective.
 Through digitalising this service, staff can also access records and order medications at any time of the day.

 Another key innovation that Burlington Hall has benefited from is acoustic monitoring.
-The Ally Cares assistive monitoring system uses a sound detecting device to non-obtrusively listen to sleeping residents.
+The Ally Cares acoustic monitoring system uses a sound detecting device to non-obtrusively listen to sleeping residents.
 When sound exceeds or falls below an individual’s set noise level, it triggers an alert for staff to respond as required.
 Alerts can be raised for patients calling out, coughing or getting out of bed.
 Anda credits the system with “improving the quality of life for residents, reducing the amount of writing staff have to do and making life easier”.
 Since using acoustic monitoring, Burlington Hall has seen no cases of night-time falls highlighting the system’s success.

 The Raizer II chair is another innovation Anda brands a ‘godsend’ for improving the level of care patients receive.
 The Raizer is an emergency lifting chair which can help raise an uninjured person from the floor after a fall, acting as a replacement for the traditional ‘hoist’.